biomedical_data_generator.features.correlated

 \[\Sigma_{ij} = \rho^{\lvert i - j \rvert}.\]where \(\rho\) is the correlation parameter.

-Anchor effects (mean shifts)
+Anchor effects (mean channel)

-- Configuration semantics (enforced by CorrClusterConfig validation):
+- Configuration semantics (channel model):

 Limitations and biological realism